wiltrahan/client-stack/README.md

 * Bootstrap

 ## User Stories
+The application functions as a way for a hair stylist to organize their list of clients along with information about them including; phone number, email, last appointment date, next appointment date, and their usual services.

 * Users Can
   * Add a new client
   * Retrieve a list of all clients